Oban Common Good Fund

 Meetings of the Fund are held quarterly (February, May, August and November).
 Please note the deadlines for receipt of applications are 15th January, April, July* and October respectively.

-Completed Forms should be returned to: Melissa Stewart, Governance Officer, Legal & Regulatory Support, Kilmory, Lochgilphead, PA31 8RT or electronically to commongoodfunds@argyll-bute.gov.uk
+Completed Forms should be returned to: Melissa Stewart, Democratic Services Manager, Legal & Regulatory Support, Kilmory, Lochgilphead, PA31 8RT or electronically to commongoodfunds@argyll-bute.gov.uk

 The information you supply on these forms will be used for the purpose for which you have provided it, and appropriate measures are in place to protect your personal data.
 A full privacy notice, which provides information about your rights under current data protection legislation and details about what will happen to your personal data can be found here: